-Let’s talk a bit more about how product managers in particular can use wireframes.
+Let’s talk a bit more about how product managers, in particular, can use wireframes.

 Why Product Managers Should Use Wireframes

 Imagine you wanted to include a very simple user story in your next sprint—say, a signup form for a free trial of your software.
-Which of the following options do you think your product team would prefer to have up on the screen as you walked them through this story?
+Which of the following options do you think your product management team would prefer to have up on the screen as you walked them through this story?

 STORY OVERVIEW 1: